Why Mediums Need to Illuminate "The Bad" For Their Clients - Start Healing For The Good

 Because often, we appreciate the treasure which is uncovered only after we’ve trenched through a swamp, dug into a ditch and hiked through a valley.
 A shining Light of truth is usually only welcomed after a struggle.

-When you step out of a reading, abandon a image, or end a image coming through, right when you start to see the depth of the valley, you’ve abandoned someone half-way through the swim.
-And with that, no one, makes it to the treasure, the Light at the end of the tunnel.
+When you step out of a reading, abandon an image, or end an image coming through, right when you start to see the depth of the valley, you’ve abandoned someone half-way through the swim.
+And with that, no one makes it to the treasure, the Light at the end of the tunnel.
 A truth is left un-illuminated.

 A reading is a dig for gold.
 Ending at a rock, or changing directions in the middle and you stop both yourself and your client from reaching the shining realization, right on the other side.